firefly-iii/docs/new-docs/export/export.md

 ## Command line

 The basic command for the command line is this: `php artisan firefly-iii:export-data`.
-Again, without a date or other options it will simply export your data in a CSV file called `yyyy_mm_dd_transactions.csv` in your current directory.
+Without a date or other options it won't do anything.
+Refer to the options below.

-It depends a bit on what you wish to export, what the file name will be.
+What the file name will be depends on what you export.
+The basic format is like called `yyyy_mm_dd_transactions.csv`.

 You can use the following options to configure the export.

 * `--start=yyyy-mm-dd`.
 Start date of the export.
+This applies to transactions only.
 * `--end=yyyy-mm-dd`.
 Start date of the export.
+This applies to transactions only.
 * `--accounts=1,2,3,4`.
 Only include these asset accounts or liabilities in the export of transactions.
 Comma separated list of ID's.
+This applies to transactions only.
 * `--export_directory=./`.
 Where to store the files.
 Must be writeable.
 Defaults to `./` (the current directory).